olugbenga1/storefront-api/readme.md

 5. jsonwebtoken
 6. Bcrypt

 All of these dependencies required are listed in the package.json file.
-Use
+Use `npm install` on the command line.
+Environment variables are defined in a .env file.

+> However, you will need to install node and postgeSQL on your local machine.